nathcakes/fresh-portfolio/posts/learning-to-learn-ai.md

 These are just a few of the ways ChatGPT has helped me learn this year and develop my skills, ready for life after university.
 I'd like to record the lightning talk I gave at the Microsoft Student Accelerator meetup in August, which had more suggestions on how to best use LLMs for students I'll update this post with a link when I manage to do so, but here's an image of the event in the meantime!

 ![](/MicrosoftMeetup.jpeg)
+_Figure 1: A collage of images from the Microsoft Student Accelerator event including my presentation_

 ## References